lavafroth/oxojs/README.md

 $ oxojs --help
 ```

-      --user-agent <USER_AGENT>    User-Agent to send in requests
-  -o, --output <OUTPUT>            Filepath to write results to
-  -c, --concurrency <CONCURRENCY>  Number of concurrent workers to spawn [default: 4]
-  -t, --timeout <TIMEOUT>          Timeout (in seconds) for the client [default: 15]
-  -h, --help                       Print help
-  -V, --version                    Print version

 One can either supply the path to an input file as the first argument or pipe
 the URLs through standard input.
 Additionally, the following flags are
 available.